 // Implementation section procedure TFormMain.btnVisitorNameClick(Sender: TObject); var lVis: TPersonVisitor; begin lVis := TShowNameVisitor.Create; try FPersonList.Iterate(lVis); finally lVis.Free; end; end;

 From this we can see that while we have solved one problem, we have created another.
 The iteration logic is abstracted away to the list class.
-We are using an object to define the special behavior which will allow us to maintain some state information, but we have blown the number of lines of code to implement this behavior from one as in:
+We are using an object to define the special behaviour which will allow us to maintain some state information, but we have blown the number of lines of code to implement this behaviour from one as in:

 procedure TFormMain.btnMethodPointerShowNameClick(Sender: TObject); begin FPersonList.DoSomething(DoShowName); end;

 to the nine lines in the preceding block of code.
 What we need now is a visitor manager to take care of the construction and destruction of our visitor classes.
 We will potentially have several per operation so the visitor manager will handle named lists of visitors and call each visitor in the list in turn against the elements in the list.
 This will become essential as we move towards using the Visitor to persist data to a relational database because a simple save may require three different SQL statements: CREATE, UPDATE and DELETE.

 Before we go any further, we must abstract the Visitor functionality away from the business objects so we never have to touch it again.
 We will do this in three stages.
 We will create abstract TVisitor and TVisited classes, then we will create an abstract business object, and business object list that will descend from TVisited.
 We will then re-factor our TPerson and TPersonList classes to descend from the newly created abstract classes.